knative/community/STEERING-COMMITTEE.md

 In case of extended absence (or removal from the project by the steering committee), the organization of the absent member may appoint a single replacement delegate from the same company during the absence.

+### Maintaining the Trademark Committee

+The Trademark Committee membership is refreshed annually on the same timeline as the Steering Committee elections (during the month of October).

+Membership in the committee is determined by counting the easily countable contributions over the last year.
+Not all contributions are easy to count and many significant contributions are hard to count.
+There will be an exception process that allows vendors to articulate why they should receive consideration for membership on the Trademark Committee.

+The current Trademark Committee membership will consider easily countable contributions and exception requests when determining the Trademark Committee membership for the next year.

+NOTE: trademark committee section ends here

 ## Delegated authority